 Complete Streets policies formalize a community’s intent to plan, design, and maintain streets so they are safe for all users of all ages and abilities.
 Policies direct transportation planners and engineers to consistently design and construct the right-of-way to accommodate all anticipated users, including pedestrians, bicyclists, public transportation users, motorists, and freight vehicles.
 Some communities have paid special attention to other users, such as equestrians and those using golf carts.

-Currently, few government agencies require roads to be complete transportation corridors.
+Currently, few government agencies require complete transportation corridors and networks for all users.
 Many times, projects add automobile capacity and increase vehicle speeds, but do nothing to mitigate the negative effects this can have on those traveling by foot, bike, or public transportation.

 Complete Streets Policy Development 101: Presentation